Viper396/resume-screener/README.md

 3. Open your browser and go to `http://localhost:8000`

+4. Select the public folder from the available options

 ## Usage

 1. Start the backend server (Flask API must be running)